getappmap/appmap-js/packages/validate/README.md

 // Throws an InputError if there was a problem with the input options
 // Throws an InvalidAppmapError if the provided appmap is invalid
-// Any other thrown error should be considered as a bug validate({
+// Any other thrown error should be considered as a bug validate( data,
+  {
-  path, // either provide a path to an appmap file data, // or directly provide the JSON-parsed data version, // appmap specification version
+    version, // appmap specification version
-  // JSON schema Error reporting options:
-  "schema-depth": 0 // depth of the schema to display "instance-depth": 0 // depth of the instance to display });
+    "schema-depth": 0 // depth of the schema to display "instance-depth": 0 // depth of the instance to display }
+);
 ```

 ## Design Decisions